andytyuan2/MOS-4410/Course Notes.md

         - if a lot, why is it so easy to join?
     2. Bargaining power of customers
         - comes from choice
-        - low switching costs is bad, high bargaining power
+        - low switching costs is bad, high bargaining power is when:
+            - customers could also produce the product themselves
+            - product is not of strategical importance for customer
+            - customer knows of the costs of the product
         - high switching costs is good, low bargaining power
         - customers can effect products when they have a large opinion
     3. Threat of new substitutes